mikolajkania/genetic-ranker/README.md

 # GeneticSearch
-XXX is a framework using power of genetic algorithms to found optimal search weights for ElasticSearch query.
+A framework using power of genetic algorithms to found optimal search weights for ElasticSearch or Solr queries.

 **How to run**